Don’t Rely on ‘Safest Colleges’ Lists to Gauge Campus Security

 Lists that claim to rank the ‘Safest Colleges’ in America are misleading.
 Students and parents must do their homework to find a campus that is truly secure and right for them.

-Editor’s note: This article originally ran in February 2018, but we’re running it again this year because, once again, another “Safest Colleges” list has been published.
-These lists have significant flaws and are unreliable.
+Editor’s note: Although this article was originally published in 2018, it is still applicable and timely, considering many graduating high school students are in the process of selecting the colleges they will attend this fall.
+“Safest Colleges” lists lists have significant flaws and are unreliable.
 If parents and students really want to find out if the college they are considering is safe, they need to do their homework and ask the right questions of their prospective campus administrators.
 That’s why I wrote Campus Safety’s Parent’s Guide to Keeping Your College Student Safe.
 It’s now available for free.

 There is another “Safest Colleges” list going around right now.
 This time it’s from the National Council for Home Safety and Security.
 Six years ago, Business Insider came out with the “25 Most Dangerous Colleges in America,” and other organizations and publications have come out with similar lists in the years in between, claiming to rank the most secure or most dangerous U.S. institutions of higher education.